 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

-The coul/long style is part of the KSPACE package.
-It is only enabled if LAMMPS was built with that package (which it is by default).
+The coul/long, coul/msm and tip4p/long styles are part of the KSPACE package.
+They are only enabled if LAMMPS was built with that package (which it is by default).
 See the Making LAMMPS section for more info.

 (Wolf) D. Wolf, P. Keblinski, S. R. Phillpot, J. Eggebrecht, J Chem Phys, 110, 8254 (1999).